 Datasets and number of patients: The number of patients and images used in the studies varied significantly.
-Ben-Cohen et al[32] reported that their study involved 20 patients with 68 lesions in total and were tested on a testing set that included CT examinations for 14 patients with a total of 55 lesions[32].
-Other studies that used CT images, were Frid-Adar et al[37] who reported limited dataset of 182 liver lesions (53 cysts, 64 metastases, and 65 hemangiomas).
-The authors highlighted difficulties in obtaining datasets and although there are medical datasets available online, they felt that they are still limited and only applicable to specific medical problems[37].
-Also, the study by Todoroki et al[40] used 3D multiphase contrast-enhanced liver CT images from 75 patients.
-The cases comprised 5 different lesions, namely-cysts, focal nodular hyperplasia, HCC, hemangioma, and metastases[40].
+Ben-Cohen et al[32] reported that their study involved 20 patients with 68 lesions in total and that they were tested on a testing set that included CT examinations for 14 patients with a total of 55 lesions[32].
+Another study that used CT imaging was Frid-Adar et al[37], who reported a limited dataset of 182 liver lesions (53 cysts, 64 metastases, and 65 haemangiomas).
+The authors highlighted difficulties in obtaining datasets, and although there are medical datasets available online, they felt that they are still limited and only applicable to specific medical problems[37].
+Also, the study by Todoroki et al[40] used 3D multi-phase contrast-enhanced liver CT images from 75 patients.
+The cases comprised five different lesions, namely-cysts, focal nodular hyperplasia, HCC, haemangioma, and metastases[40].
 The study by Yasaka et al[31] is the fourth study that used contrast agent-enhanced CT images of the liver.
-The study was a retrospective study and used images of liver masses over three phases (non-contrast-agent enhanced, arterial and delayed).
-The masses were grouped under 5 categories as stated earlier[31].
-On the other hand, the study by Trivizakis et al[33] upper abdominal MRI scans of 134 patients (37.7% primary liver mass and 62.3% metastatic lesions).
-The study by Zhang et al[41] also used MRI scan images of 20 patients with HCC generating 1700 non-overlapping patches.
+The study was a retrospective study and used images of liver masses over three phases (non-contrast-agent enhanced, arterial, and delayed).
+The masses were grouped under five categories, as stated earlier[31].
+On the other hand, the study by Trivizakis et al[33] examined upper abdominal MRI scans of 134 patients (37.7% primary liver mass and 62.3% metastatic lesion).
+The study by Zhang et al[41] also used MRI scan images of 20 patients, with HCC generating 1700 non-overlapping patches.
 Only one study used liver ultrasound images acquired from 94 patients.
 The images datasets comprised 48 normal liver, 50 chronic liver, 50 cirrhosis, and 41 HCC evolved over cirrhosis.
 Other datasets comprised experimental data involving 127 liver pathology images[35,36].

 Methods and study design: Methods using CNN models to study HCC and liver masses (secondaries or metastases or other liver masses) in these 11 studies varied significantly.
-While the study by Ben Cohn (2018) used a global context with a fully convoluted network and a local patch level analysis with superpixel sparse based classification[32], the study by Trivizakis et al[33] proposed a CNN model comprising four consecutive strided 3D convolutional layers with 3 × 3 × 3 kernel size and ReLU as activation functions.
+While the study by Ben-Cohn et al[32] used a global context with a fully convoluted network and a local patch level analysis with superpixel sparse based classification, the study by Trivizakis et al[33] proposed a CNN model comprising four consecutive strided 3D convolutional layers with 3 × 3 × 3 kernel size and ReLU as activation functions.
 The design has a fully connected layer with 2048 neurons and a soft max layer for binary classification.
 For training and validation, a dataset of 130 Diffusion Weighted MR images scans was used[33].
 The method used by Bharti et al[34] aimed at examining ultrasound images through visual interpretation of liver images.

 Accuracy measures used

-The accuracy measurements used in these studies varied and can be summarized as follows: (A) assessing system performance and system evaluation[32,34]; (B) assessing accuracy of automatic liver segmentation and lesion detection[32,34]; (C) generating operating characteristics curves and precision recall[33]; (D) comparing the method used outcomes with the results obtained from other CNNs[35,37,41]; (E) measuring sensitivity, specificity, and accuracy parameters[37,38]; (F) comparing accuracy of the deep CNN method with those measured by Bayesian model and the benchmark method[40,41]; (G) comparing the outcomes with visual inspection by expert radiologists (precision and recall rates)[37]; and (H) comparing the performance of the CNN-based system to non-network state-of-the-art methods for liver lesion classification[37].
-Some studies did not measure sensitivity, or specificity[34,40,41].
+The accuracy measurements used in these studies varied and can be summarised as follows: (A) assessing system performance and system evaluation[32,34]; (B) assessing accuracy of automatic liver segmentation and lesion detection[32,34]; (C) generating operating characteristics curves and precision recall[33]; (D) comparing the method used outcomes with the results obtained from other CNNs[35,37,41]; (E) measuring sensitivity, specificity, and accuracy parameters[37,38]; (F) comparing accuracy of the deep CNN method with those measured by Bayesian model and the benchmark method[40,41]; (G) comparing the outcomes with visual inspection by expert radiologists (precision and recall rates)[37]; and (H) comparing the performance of the CNN-based system to non-network state-of-the-art methods for liver lesion classification[37].
+Some studies did not measure sensitivity or specificity[34,40,41].

 Key findings